 A month earlier, on January 15, the Mexican government had abandoned its efforts to disband and disarm what it called illegal vigilantes and instead reached an agreement with the militias in Michoacán to incorporate them into the official security forces as units of the government’s Rural Defense Corps.
 Before the agreement, President Enrique Peña Nieto sent federal forces into Michoacán to fight the drug cartels, which put the military and the local militias at a standoff, operating awkwardly around one another.
 The local defense forces, which formed out of anger and frustration about the violence wrought by drug cartels and the corrupt police’s inability to contain them, have long refused to lay down their arms.

 Supporting community self-defense groups and partnering them with Mexican police and security forces are risky propositions.
-Community self-defense forces can be difficult to control and, if effective, can grow to challenge the central state’s
+Community self-defense forces can be difficult to control and, if effective, can grow to challenge the central state’s authority.
+Although protective of their own communities, they may also threaten neighboring populations.
+On a tactical level, local militias in Mexico and elsewhere are vulnerable to defeat, defections, and infiltration by bad actors.
+Moreover, their intentions are often uncertain.
+After all, the Knights Templar cartel originated in 2011 as a local self-defense

 - Full website and iPad access